Treatment for Klonopin (Clonazepam) Addiction

 Ongoing Treatment and Relapse Prevention Strategies

-Outpatient rehab may be a better fit for those with a mild addiction to Klonopin.
+Outpatient rehab may be a better fit for those diagnosed with a mild addiction to Klonopin.
 Outpatient rehab still offers medical detox and therapy, but patients are able to continue working and keep living at home.
-Klonopin users in outpatient rehab are typically those without co-occurring disorders and with only a mild compulsion to use the drug.

 Once a former Klonopin addict completes inpatient or outpatient rehab, it’s important to continue counseling and/or group therapy.